backdrop-contrib/slick/README.txt

   Doesn't load any extra CSS other than the basic styles required by slick.
   Skins defined by sub-modules fallback to those defined at the optionset.
   Re-save existing Optionset to disable the skin at all.
-  If you are using individual slide layout, you may have to do the layouts yourself.
+  If you are using individual slide layout, do the layouts yourself.

 - 3d back
   Adds 3d view with focal point at back, works best with 3 slidesToShow,